cubing/twsearch/arch.md

 locality and simplifies some operations such as hashing of a state, as we will see.

+The setval structure itself is just a pointer to the actual array of unsigned characters; since it is a single pointer, it is normally stored in a register.
+The setval constructor takes a pointer to an appropriately-sized memory chunk, but does not manage the lifetime of the memory chunk itself.

+Currently twsearch uses two distinct types, stacksetval and allocsetval, which are supposed to manage lifetimes but in practice do not do it properly.
+In the way they are currently used in the code, this generates a small memory leak so is marginally okay, but these classes need to be written correctly.
+(The setval is just a pointer, so it is efficient and can live in a register, but in order to implement the copy constructor and the assignment operator for allocsetval and stacksetval, the size of the memory chunk must be also retained, or else a reference count should be implemented; right now the code does neither.)

 <><> setdef <><>

 <><> puzdef <><>